Byte-Masons/Reliquary/README.md

 ## Testing

-We have `hardhat` test coverage in the file `test/ReliquaryTest.ts`, you will need to ensure the contracts have been compiled before running so please use the commands:
+We have `hardhat` and `forge` tests in the `test/` directory.
+Get Foundry [here](https://github.com/foundry-rs/foundry).
+You will need to ensure the contracts have been compiled before running so please use the commands:

 ```bash
 npm run build